zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.pytest.torch_models.md

 A very small QAT CNN to classify the sklearn digits dataset.

-This class also allows pruning to a maximum of 10 active neurons, which should help keep the accumulator bit width low.
+This class also allows pruning to a maximum of 10 active neurons, which should help keep the accumulator bit-width low.

 <a href="https://github.com/zama-ai/concrete-ml/tree/release/0.6.x/src/concrete/ml/pytest/torch_models.py#L564"><img align="right" style="float:right;" src="https://img.shields.io/badge/-source-cccccc?style=flat-square"></a>